iceberg988/jeykllpaper/_posts/2020-02-22-perf-profiler.md

 ## Dynamic tracing with probe events

-Except for the predefined perf events, sometimes, we need trace some more events. *perf* provides the capability to dynamically create the events as needed.
+Except for tracing the predefined perf events which are present in *perf list* command, *perf* is capable of creating more events dynamically.

 **kprobes**

 **uprobes**